microsoft/FluidFramework/api-report/tree.api.md

 // @alpha
 type WithDefault<T, Default> = T extends undefined ?
 Default : unknown extends T ?
 Default : T;

+// Warnings were encountered during analysis:
+//
+// src/feature-libraries/modular-schema/fieldChangeHandler.ts:277:26 - (ae-incompatible-release-tags) The symbol "revision" is marked as @public, but its signature references "StableId" which is marked as @internal
+// src/feature-libraries/modular-schema/fieldChangeHandler.ts:277:26 - (ae-incompatible-release-tags) The symbol "rollbackOf" is marked as @public, but its signature references "StableId" which is marked as @internal

 // (No @packageDocumentation comment for this package)